 Yep it’s true!
-Here’s a fuller account of our history that may explain how and why!
-Many of the first settlers in Bendigo were miners who had come to the goldfields in search of their fortune and escape the appalling working conditions in the Welsh mines, or those in Ireland or the cotton mills of Northern […]
+Here’s a fuller account of our history that may explain how it happened and why….!
+Many of the first settlers in Bendigo were miners who had come to the goldfields in search of their fortune and escape the appalling working conditions in the Welsh mines, or those in Ireland or the cotton mills […]

 The following is a list of Ministers who have served at St John’s Presbyterian Church, Bendigo; Rev. R. Lewers, 1873-1878 Rev. T. E. Ick, 1877-1884 (St. John’s Free Church) Rev. W. C. McDonald, 1878-1883 Rev. Talbot, 1883-1885 Rev. V. M. Riordan, 1885-1886 (Chalmers’ Church) Rev. J. H. Potter, 1886-1895 Rev. J. H. Mackay, 1896-1901 Rev. Jas. […]